Japan Weather & Best Time to Visit – Month by Month Travel Guide

 Are you planning a trip to Japan but are not sure what the weather will be like?
-You’ve come to the right place!
+You've come to the right place!
 Since the country stretches from the snowy island of Hokkaido in the north to the tropical island of Okinawa in the south, the climate can vary dramatically depending on where and when you visit.
-This guide provides an overview of Japan’s four seasons and their highlights, along with links to monthly weather guides to help you plan your trip.
+This guide offers an overview of Japan's four seasons, highlighting their key features, along with links to monthly weather guides to help you plan your trip.

 Japan's Climate at a Glance